 There, the similarities end.
 The island is in the Caribbean, not the Pacific.
 There is no governor, only a tough police commissioner, Selwyn Patterson (Don Warrington).
 The three island residents who assist the detective inspector are not Caucasian, Hawaiian, and Chinese, but Caribbean of French, Dutch, and African descent.
 The detective sergeant is Camille Bordey (Sara Martins), while the police officers are Dwayne Myers (Danny John-Jules) and Fidel Best (Gary Carr).
 Starting in Season 3, the cast begins to change, such that, by the end of Season 4, only Don Warrington, Danny John-Jules, and Elizabeth Bourgnine remain (Ms. Bourgnine portrays Catherine Bordey, mother of the departed Camille Bordey).

 The detective inspector in Seasons 1 and 2 plus the first episode of Season 3 was Richard Poole (Ben Miller).
 When DI Poole was killed poolside (no pun intended), he was replaced by Humphrey Goodman (Kris Marshall).
 Both were sent to the fictitious island of Saint Marie from the Metropolitan Police in London, more popularly known as Scotland Yard.
 The two are as different as day and night.
 Poole wore the suit and carried a worn leather briefcase everywhere he went.
 He was fastidious and somewhat squeamish about sharing a beach shack with a lizard, whom he named Harry at the end of Season 2.
 Goodman wears rumpled clothes, sometimes an aloha shirt, and, quite frankly, seems a bit ditzy, although he has an uncanny knack for solving crimes.
 He seems to get along well with the lizard.
+Near the end of Season 6, we are introduced to DI Jack Mooney (Ardal O'Hanlon), a detective with the Metropolitan Police Department in London.
+When Humphrey Goodman decides to remain in London to marry his lady love, Mooney takes over as the chief inspector in Saint Marie.

 The primary difference between Death in Paradise and Hawaii Five-0, however, centers around the presentation of the cases.
 We could follow McGarrett and his team as they worked to unravel the mystery presented to them.
 We have a much more difficult time following Poole, Goodman, and their team(s), for the detective inspectors seem to run in circles until, out of the blue, they present the solution to the case.